Site Navigation

 The block has the text "New Nav Header" pre-entered.
 Change that text to have the header say what you want (e.g., Dinner, or Poultry).

 To associate pages with this new Nav Header, click on and hold the gray border of those page blocks.
 Drag the blocks inside the Nav Header's borders.
-When you see a red border inside the block, release the click and drop the page's block.
+When you see a red bar inside the block, release the click and drop the page's block.

 Nav Header with pages